 Starting a Dye-Sublimation Business – Is it the right time for you?

-So let’s get started with our hike, and make sure you’re ready to start a dye-sublimation business.
+So let’s get started with our hike, and make sure you’re ready to learn how to start a dye-sublimation business.

 If you’re already familiar with dye-sublimation, or if you’ve been following along with some of our other content, then feel free to skip this section.
 If not, let’s do a quick review of what dye-sublimation is, and what a dye-sublimation business could look like.